Activity 05

 Just eyeballing the sites—and based on what we know about how humans settle—it seems likely that the null hypothesis is wrong.

-But how can we rigorously confirm this observation using more than just our eyeballs?
+How can we rigorously confirm this observation using more than just our eyeballs?
+And could spatial data help suggest the character, quality, and reasoning for non-random clustering?

 Nearest neighbor index